Head of the Lagoon - Collegiate & Masters

 AGE HANDICAP: Time USRA handicapping for age will be used.

 AWARDS: Custom medals will be awarded to first place.
-If there are more than 6 boats, then second and third place will also be awarded.
 Events must have at least two boats to run.
 We will not run an event with only one entry at the time of the draw.
+If there is at least 6 boats in an event, SILVER and BRONZE medals will also be awarded.

-FOOD & BEVERAGES: The Foster City Lions Club will be doing a full scale BBQ at the event.
-Please support this local group.
-No personal BBQ’s, coal or propane, will be allowed on the regatta site.
-The only allowed BBQ will be the official regatta BBQ due to the fire that occurred at HOTL 2006.
+FOOD & BEVERAGES: No personal BBQ’s, coal or propane, will be allowed on the regatta site.
+This means anything with an open flame, This is due to the fire that occurred at HOTL 2006.
 Fine Designs will be on site with regatta t-shirts.
 JL will be on site with rowing apparel.
+The Foster City Lions Club will have food for sale on Saturday.

 QUIET ON THE LAGOON: Please remain quiet on the Lagoon before 9:00 a.m.
-Use common sense thereafter as this is a quiet residential neighborhood and we would like to be invited back!
+Use common sense thereafter as this is a quiet residential neighborhood.
+Profanity on the course will not be tolerated and will lead to EXCLUSION.

 COURTESY AND COMMON SENSE: The Community Recreation Center is a public facility paid for by the tax dollars of the residents of Foster City.
 We must allow them access to the Community Recreation Center parking lot.
-There are a few bronze statues in the launch area, please do not touch, set up camp near or hang bags on these statues.
+We must also keep all doorways and sidewalks clear of tents, athletes, boats and oars.
+There are a few bronze statues in the launch area and around the main building, please do not touch, set up camp near or hang bags on these statues.
 This is a direct MANDATE from the regatta officials.
 Thank you for your attention to this matter.
 There is also no public urination allowed anywhere, Foster City, or any other peninsula city.
 If there is a line for the toilet, please keep your uni-suit on.